 Timely tuition payment is critical each semester.
 Current students who are beyond the first semester and who have student account balances over $999 from a previous semester are not allowed to register for subsequent semesters.
 This may place international students in jeopardy of violating their student visas.

 International admitted students should also explore our Artists' Resource Center.
 Please see the Outside Scholarships and Grants section for more information.

-The School of the Arts is offering up to $5,000 in fellowship support for up to four eligible post-9/11 veterans for the 2013-14 academic year on a first-come, first-served basis.
+The School of the Arts is offering up to $5,000 in fellowship support for up to four eligible post-9/11 veterans for every academic year on a first-come, first-served basis.
 For information regarding the Post 9/11 GI Bill and Yellow Ribbon Program eligibility and benefits, please see the Columbia University Veterans' Affairs page and/or the Columbia University Yellow Ribbon Program page on the Student Financial Services website.

 First-year students who meet these requirements will receive an equivalent level of student support in their second year through a combination of scholarship and one or more paid service positions.
 These positions provide relevant professional work experience for your resume and/or CV.
 They include instructional and non-instructional positions.
 These per-hour positions are paid through University Payroll and are subject to appropriate city, state and/or federal withholding.

 Typically, institutional support presumes enrollment during the fall and spring semesters.
 Enrollment in only one semester may result in an appropriate reduction of the award.

 Students who accept these awards thereby agree to these terms.

 Additional terms and conditions may apply.
 Students should consult their specific financial aid award letters and/or Student Services Online for additional terms and conditions.

 These policies and procedures are subject to change.

 Financial Aid and Satisfactory Academic Progress